Informasjon er oppdatert av UiT Norges arktiske universitet

 Are you passionate about making tourism better?
-This study program seeks to provide students with thorough knowledge about how to balance environmental, economic, and socio-cultural benefits and concerns in tourism.
+This research-based study program provides students with thorough knowledge about environmental, economic, and socio-cultural benefits and concerns in tourism.
+Lectures and seminars are organized in three to four week-long teaching blocks during the first three semesters.
+Your learning will be research-based and take place in a small-group teaching environment.
+You will be supported by a team of dedicated professors.

-Tourism is an increasingly important global phenomenon, which involves social, cultural, economic, political, and environmental opportunities and challenges.
+Tourism is an increasingly important global phenomenon, involving social, cultural, economic, political, and environmental opportunities and challenges.
+Tourism must be able to negotiate constantly changing circumstances.
 Expanding economies enable more people to travel frequently and over longer distances to experience landscapes, townscapes, cultures, and peoples.
 Globalization and technological developments enable increased mobilities, and thus tourism activities.
-Tourism development and growth also challenges the sustainability of ecologies in the era of climate change.
+Tourism developments and growth also challenges sustainability of ecologies in the era of climate change.

-This study program seeks to provide students with thorough knowledge about how to balance environmental, economic, and socio-cultural benefits ans concerns in tourism.
-In particular, students will adress how to meet tourist markets' demands for nature and heritage experiences, without compromising future generations' access to these.
-Throughout the program, students will obtain specialized insights into the complexities of tourism in relation to experiences, in how tourism is performed and marketed, and how it shapes - and is shaped by - cultural, social, economic, temporal and spatial power relations.
-The specialized insights should enable students to analyze tourism in ways that give nuanced understandings of sustainable tourism in a variety of settings.
-By the end of the program, students should be able to employ such scholarly understandings in a Master's thesis, based on social-scientific and humanities-oriented theoretical approaches.
+This study program seeks to provide students with thorough knowledge about how to balance environmental, economic, and socio-cultural benefits and concerns in tourism.
+Students will address how to meet tourist markets' demands for nature and heritage experiences, without compromising future generations' access to these.
+Throughout the program, students will obtain specialized insights regarding policy and practice of sustainability; how the tourists co-produce the products and experiences, how tourism is performed and marketed, and how it shapes - and is shaped by - cultural, social, economic, temporal and spatial power relations.
+The specialized insights should enable students to analyze tourism in ways that provide nuanced understandings of sustainable tourism in a variety of contexts.
+By the end of the program, students should be able to employ such scholarly understandings in a Master's thesis project, conducted in line with social-scientific and humanities-oriented theoretical approaches.

 The course activities consist of different teaching methods.
-Research-based teaching takes place in seminars with lectures in classroom and fieldwork, and further relies on students' participation in group work, discussions, and presentations.
+Research-based teaching takes place in seminars with classroom lectures as well as fieldwork, and further relies on students' participation in group work, discussions, and presentations.
 The courses, Philosophy of Social Sciences, Qualitative and Quantitative methods contribute to the students' development of theoretical understanding and reflection, which students will continue to develop throughout the program.

 Students will analyze, discuss, and position their knowledge in light of relevant contexts.
-Through group work, students will be able to discuss subjects to gain deeper understanding.
+Through group work, students will be able to reflect on and discuss subjects to gain deeper understanding.
 In individual tasks, students will use theoretical literature and examples from the tourism industry.
 Students will receive supervision and individual guidance in writing papers and assignments.
 Students are expected to study independently, including curriculum not specified in the scheduled teaching.
-Canvas is used for the online learning platform and Wiseflow for the examination platform.
+Canvas is the online learning platform and Wiseflow the examination platform.

-A good student environment is achieved through academic and social activities, close contact between lecturer and students during teaching weeks ans skype meetings with remote students.
+A good student environment is achieved through academic and social activities, close contact between lecturer and students during teaching weeks and online meetings with remote students.

 To achieve the learning outcomes, students must expect to work 40 hours a week in their studies, including lectures, seminars and self-study.